-- On 24 April 2018, the Company completed a conversion of USD 62,073,564 of its debt (the "First Bond Debt Conversion") under the Bond Loan to 620,735,700 Shares in the Company, each with a par value NOK 0.50, leaving USD 5,000,000 of the Bond Loan outstanding.
-111,600,000 of the Shares issued in the First Bond Debt Conversion were later, as part of the Restructuring agreements, transferred from the bondholders pro rata to Corinvest B.V. ("Corinvest"), a company controlled by Mr. Kornelis Jan Willem Cordia (the "Cordia Placement"). - On 8 May 2018, the Company issued 40,000,000 Shares in the Company, par value NOK 0.50 each, to Corinvest (the "Corinvest Shares") in conjunction with the Cordia Placement against cash proceeds of NOK 20,000,000, which was technically carried out by the grant of Corinvest of a short-term loan of NOK 20,000,000 which was converted into equity.
-In conjunction therewith, Corinvest received 111,600,000 of the Shares issued in the First Bond Debt Conversion. - On 8 May 2018, the Company further issued 10,000,000 Shares in the Company, par value NOK 0.50 each, to Feastwood Holding Limited, a company controlled by the Halbesma family, pursuant to a conversion and confirmation of settlement of all claims of Mr. Haico Halbesma and Mr. Hessel Halbesma and any of their companies and/or affiliates against the Group.
+- On 24 April 2018, the Company completed the Bond Debt Conversion by converting USD 62,073,564 of its debt under the Bond Loan to 620,735,700 Shares in the Company, par value NOK 0.50 each, leaving USD 5,000,000 of the Bond Loan outstanding.
+111,600,000 of the Shares issued in the Bond Debt Conversion were later, as part of the Restructuring agreements, transferred to Corinvest as part of the Cordia Placement (pro rata transfer from the bondholders).
+In conjunction with the Bond Debt Conversion, certain obligations in the Bond Agreement were amended or removed and implemented by way of a second amendment and restatement agreement dated 24 April 2018. - On 8 May 2018, the Company issued 40,000,000 Shares in the Company, par value NOK 0.50 each, to Corinvest, a company controlled by Mr. Kornelis Jan Willem Cordia, as part of the Cordia Placement against cash proceeds of NOK 20,000,000, which was technically carried out by the grant of Corinvest of a short-term loan of NOK 20,000,000 which was converted into equity.
+In conjunction therewith, Corinvest received 111,600,000 of the Shares issued in the Bond Debt Conversion. - On 8 May 2018, the Company further issued 10,000,000 Shares in the Company, par value NOK 0.50 each, to Feastwood Holding Limited, a company controlled by the Halbesma family, pursuant to a conversion and confirmation of settlement of all claims of Mr. Haico Halbesma and Mr. Hessel Halbesma and any of their companies and/or affiliates against the Group.
 The claims were settled against NOK 5,000,000. - On 23 April 2018, the Company and Stichting Value Partners Family Office ("Value Partners") entered into a loan agreement pursuant to which Value Partners agreed to provide an unsecured loan in an amount of USD 1,500,000 to the Company (the "Value Partners Loan").